-Hoefler & Frere-Jones has received the great honor of being selected as an honoree in this year’s National Design Awards, and is especially proud to be the first typeface designers ever recognized by this prestigious award.
+We have received the great honor of being selected as an honoree in this year’s National Design Awards, and are especially proud to be the first type foundry ever to be recognized by this prestigious award.
 An official White House project created to increase national awareness of the role of design, the National Design Awards are given annually by the Smithsonian’s Cooper-Hewitt National Design Museum in recognition of excellence, innovation, and lasting achievement in design.
 A highlight of the award has traditionally been a reception for honorees at the White House, hosted by the first lady.